 The number of directors which shall constitute the whole Board of Directors shall be fixed by resolution of the Board of Directors.
 The number of directors shall be eight or nine.
 The size of the initial Board is fixed at eight members, but may be increased to nine in accordance with the Board Representation Agreement.
 The vote of a majority of the entire Board is required for all actions of the Board.
 The directors shall be elected at the annual meeting of the shareowners, except for filling vacancies.
-Directors may be removed with the approval of the holders of a majority of the Company's voting power present and entitled to vote at a meeting of shareowners.
-Vacancies and newly created directorships on the Board of Directors resulting from any increase in the number of directors may be filled by a majority of the directors then in office, although less than a quorum, a sole remaining director, or the holders of a majority of the voting power present and entitled to vote at a meeting of shareowners.
+Directors may be removed with the approval of the holders of a majority of the Company's voting power present and entitled to vote at a meeting of Shareowners.
+Vacancies and newly created directorships on the Board of Directors resulting from any increase in the number of directors may be filled by a majority of the director, or the holders of a majority of the voting power present and entitled to vote at a meeting of shareowners.
 So long as the Ingram Family Stockholders and their permitted transferees own at least 25,000,000 shares of the Common Stock, the Bylaws will provide for the appointment of the Designated Nominees.